Annotation

 2. Select the point in the timeframe where you want the instance section to end.

-3. Press the Backspace or Delete keys on your keyboard.
+3. Press the Backspace or Delete keys on the keyboard.

 Add instance section